sharontherese/latin-mass-funeral/config/_default/content/The Wedding Mass/Wedding Mass.md

 (Note for those confused about the Latin book titles, as I was: the _Rituale_ has the texts for celebrating rituals, sacraments, and other ceremonies; the _Missale_ has the texts for celebrating the Mass.)

 The text below is from the _Missale Romanum_.
+Due to different translations and edits over time, there may be slight variations in the Nuptial Blessing in different missals.

 # _Missa pro sponso et sponsa_